fabioklr/opc-ua-influxdb-test/README.md

 ![Blueprint](Blueprint.png)

 ## IT
+### Infrastructure
 The OPC UA Server is a Docker container on a VM in the Akamai Cloud.
 The broker is another Docker container on the same VM.
 The InfluxDB is a managed service on Azure, accessible through Influxdata's web app.

+### Languages and dependencies
+The OPC UA Server is written in Python and uses the `asyncua` library.
+The broker is also written in Python and uses the `asyncua` and `influxdb` libraries.
+The InfluxDB is fully managed.